acrylic-style/java-util/README.md

 ### Classes

-- CollectionList<V> - replaces List, with many useful methods.
+- CollectionList<C, V> - replaces List, with many useful methods.
 - Collection<K, V> - replaces HashMap
-- CollectionSync<K, V> - replaces Collection, "synchronized" at most methods
-- CollectionStrictSync<K, V> - replaces CollectionSync, most methods are thread-safe.
-(Expects no ConcurrentModificationException)
 - EventEmitter - Java implementation of Node.js EventEmitter
 - promise.Promise - Partial implementation of JavaScript Promise class.
 - javascript.JavaScript - Represents some keywords that can be found in javascript.
 Currently in development and not recommended.